 - If your child is old enough to balance himself and can jump and run well, then you can let him swing on the baby swings in the garden.
 Baby swings are advisable for kids above one year.

 3. Make Sure Your Kids Use Age-Appropriate Equipment:

 - Ensure your child plays with age-appropriate playing apparatus as an injury prevention measure.

 - Children between ages two and five have lesser upper body strength and proper hand grip size than older ones.
 So, prevent them from playing with heavy, unleveled playground equipment and involving in strenuous physical activity.

 4. Ensure Safe Surfaces And Surfacing Of Playground Equipment:

-- Kids may play on safe surfaces made of sand, shredded rubber, pea gravel, mulch, and wood chips.
+- Kids may play on safe and soft surfaces made of sand, shredded rubber, pea gravel, mulch, and wood chips.
 Some of the recommended surfaces are rubber mats, leveled and smooth grounds, and synthetic turf.

 - The surfacing needs to be at least six feet wide in all directions and 12 inches in depth, around any playing equipment.
 Surfacing may have to be more than six feet based on the height of the apparatus.